ps-coding/math-practice/README.md

 - You additionally earn a coin for each correct answer and lose a coin for not answering the question in time
 - Coin values:
   - 2 coins: 3 seconds of extra time on the current question
-  - 10 coins: Increment the amount of extra time granted after each answered question
+  - 10 coins: Increment the amount of extra time granted after each answered question (default 0 sec)
+  - 20 coins: Increment the cap on the maximum amount of time you can start with after each answered question (default 60 sec)
-  - 30 coins: Increment the time multiplier granted after each answered question
+  - 30 coins: Increment the time multiplier granted after each answered question (default 0x)

 ## How to run (dev)